 As a city focused on environmental protection, San Francisco has become more of a bike-friendly city in the last couple of years.
 Clearly marked bike lanes have popped up in many more locations recently.

-There are also numerous bike rental companies in Fisherman’s Wharf and near the Ferry Building where tourists often rent bikes to ride across the Golden Gate Bridge for an afternoon (well worth it!).
+There are also numerous bike rental locations in Fisherman’s Wharf and near the Ferry Building where tourists often rent bikes to ride across the Golden Gate Bridge for an afternoon (well worth it!).
 These standalone stores will rent helmets for a safe ride.
-Two of my favorites include Blazing Saddles and San Francisco Bicycle Rentals.
+Plus, smaller bike sizes are available.
+Two of my favorites stores include Blazing Saddles and San Francisco Bicycle Rentals.

 Need more information to plan your San Francisco travels?
 Check out these articles for more: